microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Throughout this document a matrix may be described as having a scope as specified by the `Scope` parameter (e.g. a matrix with `Scope == Thread` is a _matrix with thread scope_).

+Matrix storage is always opaque, the `Scope` does not directly restrict how the matrix is stored, it merely denotes allowed scopes of allowed data divergence.
+A matrix with thread scope must behave as if each thread has a unique copy of the matrix, however the storage is not required to be thread local, and an implementation may coalesce identical matrices across threads.

 ### HLSL API Documentation